fiinix/fiinix.github.io/_posts/2012/12/2012-12-01-you-cant-like-my-poop-any-more.md

 date: 2012-12-01T13:31:00+00:00
 author: Carlos
 layout: post
-tags: ["Social Media", "Sweep The Sleaze", Branding]
+tags: [Social media, Brand design]
-category: personal
+category: Technology
 excerpt: "In which I realise that I'm advertising Facebook more than they're advertising me."
 ---
 I would like to say that I have been going back and forth with it for some time now but the truth is, I haven't.
 As you might notice, the "Like" button is gone.
 And it isn't coming back either.
 Now there are a number of reasons — three — for this and I will gladly tell you them all, even the really, really sad one.